What is a chargeback? How it works and how to avoid it

 Common reasons for chargebacks

 Chargebacks happen when customers, businesses, or banks dispute card transactions for specific reasons.
+The most common causes fall into four categories: fraud, business errors, customer errors, and subscription issues.
 Understanding these causes helps you prevent future disputes.

 Fraud

-- Unauthorised transactions on a card: The customer's card details are used without their knowledge, leading to a dispute
+- Unauthorised transactions: using a customer's card details without their knowledge, leading to a dispute

-- Friendly fraud: A customer intentionally claims a legitimate purchase as fraudulent to avoid payment
+- Friendly fraud: claiming a legitimate purchase as fraudulent to avoid payment

-- Business fraud: The business intentionally fails to deliver goods or services after receiving payment
+- Business fraud: intentionally failing to deliver goods or services after receiving payment

 Business errors